 At times, you may feel your loss and grief overwhelm you.
 You think about what happened, cry and want to talk about the person who died.
 At other times your energy is taken up with day-to-day events and trying to get on with your life.
 This is a normal response to loss

-You need time to grieve and time to adjust to a world from which the person you love is now absent.
+You need time to grieve and time to adjust to a world where the person you love is now absent.

 Grieving is about remembering, not forgetting

-You will find your grief becomes less intense over time.
-As you begin to adjust to your loss you may feel guilty that you are forgetting the person.
-It is important to remember that moving on doesn’t mean moving away from them.
+You’ll find your grief becomes less intense over time.
+As you begin to adjust to your loss, you may feel guilty that you are forgetting the person.
+It’s important to remember that moving on doesn’t mean moving away from them.
 You can move on and still mourn your loss.

 Death ends a life, not a relationship

 The person who died is still important in your life.
-Try to find meaningful ways to keep a connection to them, such as lighting candles, looking at photos, telling stories about them and including their name in your conversations.
+Try to find meaningful ways to keep a connection to them like lighting candles, looking at photos, telling stories about them and including their name in your conversations.